How to Play Jump!, An Easy Review Game for Any Content

 Play continues until time is up.
 The player who is farthest ahead at the end of the game is the winner.

 To make things just a little more exciting, the game board has additional directions, like "jump back three spots," or "skip ahead."

 As I mentioned before, you can supply your own flashcards or questions, or get one of my Jump! card sets.
-So far I've created only a few sets, but I'm open to creating whichever standards you need, so just leave me a comment if you don't find what you need.
+So far I've created only a few sets, but I'm open to creating cards for whichever standards you need, so just leave me a comment if you don't find what you need.